nitrescov/rNAS/README.md

 Any hardware that can run Linux as well as the Rust compiler is suitable for the rNAS server.
 A list of compatible architectures can be found [here](https://doc.rust-lang.org/nightly/rustc/platform-support.html).

-As with its predecessor, [Python-RaspiNAS](https://github.com/nitrescov/Python-RaspiNAS), there is no fixed update or release cycle for the project.
+There is no fixed update or release cycle for the project.
 However, I am always happy to receive suggestions for improvements, feature requests or criticism.

 ## Requirements